squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 = Squid 3.2 =

-The set of new Squid 3.2 features has not been determined yet.
-The set will determine the release timeline.
+The set of new Squid 3.2 features and release timeline is determined by submissions and available developer time.
+New features may be requested, suggested, or added to the plan at any time.

-New features may be requested, suggested, or added up to an undecided date.
-After that date, the Squid feature set should be frozen.
-Available developer time will then determine the release timeline.
+The intention is to remove the backlog of feature parity between 2.7 and 3.2 then concentrate on performance improvements.

 == TODO ==